mwcproject/wallet713/docs/usage.md

 ### Using Contacts

-To make it easier to transact with parties without having to deal with their grinbox addresses  profiles, you can assign them nicknames that are stored locally in your contacts. **These contacts are stored locally on your machine and are not synced or shared with us.**
+To make it easier to transact with parties without having to deal with their mwcbox addresses  profiles, you can assign them nicknames that are stored locally in your contacts. **These contacts are stored locally on your machine and are not synced or shared with us.**

-To add the grinbox address `xmiUWCTh4Rpme5hbZJhNUFAWGLMgXTvS2pqWk6yNZv8fhV1PyHmQ` to your contacts as `faucet`:
+To add the mwcbox address `xmiUWCTh4Rpme5hbZJhNUFAWGLMgXTvS2pqWk6yNZv8fhV1PyHmQ` to your contacts as `faucet`:
 ```
 wallet713> $ contacts add faucet mwcmqs://xmiUWCTh4Rpme5hbZJhNUFAWGLMgXTvS2pqWk6yNZv8fhV1PyHmQ
 ```